socialize/socialize-sdk-ios/Documentation/sphinx/source/like_button.rst

 Changing the Like Button's Entity
 --------------------------
-The Like Button's current can be changed.
+The Like Button's current entity can be changed by setting the entity property.

 .. raw:: html